perawallet/pera-wallet/BUILDING.md

-# Building the Algorand Wallet Apps
+# Building the Pera Wallet Apps

 Some modifications are needed in order to build the applications from this repo.
 This document explains all of the steps needed to build the applications and run them in a simulator.